GrahamDumpleton/grahamdumpleton.me/blogger/README.md

 The script works with the directory structure created by `download_posts.py`:
 - `src/posts/2007/03/resistance-is-futile/original.html` → generates `index.md` and `data.json` in the same directory
 - `src/posts/2019/01/administration-features-of-jupyterhub/original.html` → generates `index.md` and `data.json` in the same directory

-### 3. Quote Detection (`detect-quotes.py`)

-Utility script for detecting and handling quoted content in blog posts.

-## Migration Workflow

-1. **Prepare metadata**: Ensure `blogger/posts-metadata.json` contains all the URLs to migrate
-2. **Download content**: Run `download_posts.py` to fetch all HTML content from Blogger
-3. **Extract and convert**: Run `extract_post.py` to convert HTML to Markdown and JSON
-4. **Review and clean**: Check the generated content and make any necessary adjustments
-5. **Build site**: Use Eleventy to build the final static site

-## Dependencies

-These scripts require Python with the following packages (managed via `uv`):
-- `requests` - For downloading web content
-- `beautifulsoup4` - For HTML parsing
-- `lxml` - For XML/HTML processing
-- `markdownify` - For HTML to Markdown conversion

-## Files

-- `download_posts.py` - Main downloader script
-- `extract_post.py` - Content extraction and conversion script
-- `detect-quotes.py` - Quote detection utility
-- `posts-metadata.json` - Metadata file containing URLs and post information